3JLab/cmdlab.github.io/_pages/team.md

 ### Undergraduate student projects

-INFO WILL BE UDPDATED TO THIS WEBSITE SOON If interested in joining the group, in the meantime you can get in touch [here](mailto:jordi.juarez@ub.edu)
+INFO WILL BE UDPDATED TO THIS WEBSITE SOON.
+If you are interested in joining the group in the meantime get in touch [here](mailto:jordi.juarez@ub.edu)

 ### Summer student projects